SWOSSAA CONSTITUTION

 5.2 -- General Officers

-candidates shall be chosen from the Principals and Vice-principals of SWOSSAA
+Vice-Presidential candidates shall be chosen from the Principals and

-Third Vice-President, then one year as Second Vice-President, then one year as
+Vice-President, then one year as Second Vice-President, then one year as First

 5.3 -- Secretary - Treasurer

-the Board on the recommendation of the Executive and shall be responsible to
+appointed by the Board on the recommendation of the Executive and shall be

-Secretary-Treasurer shall be an ex-official (non-voting) member of all
+The Secretary-Treasurer shall be an ex-official (non-voting) member of

 Executives.